Panama City: Architecture

 Panama's old quarter (or Casco Viejo, Panama) features many architectural styles, from Spanish colonial buildings to French and Antillean townhouses built during the construction of the Panama Canal.
 The more modern areas of the city have many high-rise buildings, which together form a very dense skyline.
 There are more than 110 high-rise projects under construction, with 127 already built.
 The city holds the 45th place in the world by high-rise buildings count.

 The Centennial Bridge that crosses the Panama Canal earned the American Segmental Bridge Institute prize of excellence, along with seven other bridges in the Americas.

 Neighborhoods

-The city is located in Panama District, although its metropolitan area also includes some populated areas on the opposite side of the Panama Canal.
+The city is in Panama District, although its metropolitan area also includes some populated areas on the opposite side of the Panama Canal.
 As in the rest of the country, the city is divided into corregimientos, in which there are many smaller boroughs.
-The old quarter, known as the Casco Viejo, is located in the corregimiento of San Felipe.
+The old quarter, known as the Casco Viejo, is in the corregimiento of San Felipe.
 San Felipe and twelve other corregimientos form the urban center of the city, including Santa Ana, El Chorrillo, Calidonia, Curundú, Ancón, Bella Vista, Bethania, San Francisco, Juan Diaz, Pueblo Nuevo, Parque Lefevre, and Río Abajo.